-The work under investigation involves a relay pathway where the N-H insertion product (an $\alpha$ -amino ester) is formed, exits the catalytic cycle, and enters the subsequent catalytic cycle for allylic alkylation (Scheme 3).
-As shown by Wang and co-workers, when the N-H insertion product is subjected to the standard reaction conditions, the $\alpha$ -quaternary $\alpha$ -amino ester is formed in high yield, thus confirming the relay nature of this MCR.
-This relay reactivity is different from the other MCRs where the ylide/enol intermediate traps the external electrophile.
+The reaction under investigation involves a relay pathway where the N-H insertion product (an α -amino ester) is formed, exits the catalytic cycle, and enters the subsequent catalytic cycle for allylic alkylation (Scheme 3).
+As shown by Wang and co-workers,4 when the N-H insertion product is subjected to the standard reaction conditions, the α -quaternary α -amino ester is formed in high yield, thus confirming the relay nature of this MCR.
+This relay reactivity differs from the other MCRs where the ylide/enol intermediate traps the external electrophile.
 Under these circumstances, there is competition between the formation of the two- and three-component products.
-However, in the reaction under investigation, the two-component product is first formed, which then undergoes further reaction.
+However, in this case, the two-component product is first formed, which then undergoes further reaction.
 In the absence of the Xantphos ligand, the reaction stops at the N-H insertion product, thereby indicating that the ligand is essential for the subsequent allylic alkylation.
-At the same time, deviations in the solvent and base also significantly affected the yield of the $\alpha$ -quaternary $\alpha$ -amino ester.
-We therefore set out to first investigate the role of Xantphos in the allylic alkylation of the $\alpha$ -amino ester.
+Despite several recent reports using this strategy, the exact role of Xantphos has not been clearly understood.
+This has directly affected the development of asymmetric reactions.
+We therefore set out to investigate the role of Xantphos in the allylic alkylation of the α -amino ester.
+In this study, we provide the first explanation for the unique reactivity of the dirhodium/Xantphos system.
 The primary goal is to establish the nature of the electrophilic and nucleophilic species participating in this allylic alkylation reaction.
-Our study provides the first explanation for the unique reactivity of the dirhodium/Xantphos system.
 We confirm our mechanistic model obtained through DFT calculations using in situ NMR and CV experiments.